orjanj5/DeceasedCraftDocker/README.md

 A pragmatic minecraft server run in a container built from the ground up.

 All commands and contents of server_parameters.sh are based on using DeceasedCraft's server pack and my user as OP.
+This will not work if the server pack is not designed to be run on linux

 ## Requirements
 - Docker (linux) / Docker Desktop (windows)